 Supplemental Nutrition Assistance Program (SNAP)

 The Supplemental Nutrition Assistance Program (SNAP) provides over 45 million low-income Americans with monthly benefits that can be used to purchase most foods and beverages.
-Each year program participants spend roughly $70 billion in SNAP benefits, including more than $19 million at farmers markets.
-While SNAP helps low-income Americans purchase food, the program also support farmers and farmers markets in all 50 states.
+Each year program participants spend roughly $70 billion in SNAP benefits, including more than $19.4 million at farmers markets as of 2015.
+While SNAP helps low-income Americans purchase food, the program also supports farmers and farmers markets in all 50 states.

 The Food Stamp Program has existed in various forms since the 1930s.
 The Food Stamp Act of 1977 defines the program’s goal is “to alleviate hunger and malnutrition … by increasing food purchasing power for all eligible households who apply for participation.”
 In 2008, Congress re-named the program the Supplemental Nutrition Assistance Program (SNAP).

 Every 5 years, SNAP is reauthorized by Congress as part of the Farm Bill.
 The reauthorization establishes who is eligible for SNAP/food Stamps and addresses program access, benefit levels, and other matters.

 Electronic Benefit Transfer (EBT) is a system that allows customers to use SNAP benefits from a government-issued debit card at farmers markets as well as brick-and-mortar stores.
 All states now use EBT to issue SNAP benefits rather than the old system of paper vouchers.
 Markets must be licensed by the Food and Nutrition Service (FNS) to accept EBT SNAP benefits.